 “Eradication” means the reducing the reproductive success of a noxious weed species or specified noxious weed populations in largely uninfested regions to zero and permanently eliminating the species or populations within a specified period of time.
 This occurs until the seed bank is eliminated.

 “Elimination” means the removal or destruction of all emerged, growing plants of a population of List A or List B species designated for eradication by the Commissioner.
 It is the first step in achieving Eradication and is succeeded by efforts to detect and destroy newly emerged plants arising from seed, reproductive propagule, or remaining root stock for the duration of the seed longevity for the particular species.

 "Containment" means maintaining an intensively managed buffer zone that separates infested regions, where suppression activities prevail, from largely uninfested regions, where eradication activities prevail.
 These managed buffer zones are referred to as containment areas.
 Within containment areas, Suppression is the management strategy.
 Outside of the containment area, Elimination towards Eradication is the management strategy.
-Containment map figures (effective 12/30/15).
+List B Containment Maps (Formerly Rule Figures).

 "Suppression" means reducing the vigor of noxious weed populations within an infested region, decreasing the propensity of noxious weed species to spread to surrounding lands, and mitigating the negative effects of noxious weed populations on infested lands.
 Suppression efforts may employ a wide variety of integrated management techniques.